 OpenCode

-Tutorial for configuring OpenCode to use Cast AI Serverless Endpoints for AI-assisted coding with models like Qwen 3 Coder.
+Tutorial for configuring OpenCode to use Cast AI Serverless Endpoints for AI-assisted coding.

 This tutorial walks you through using Cast AI's Serverless Endpoints with OpenCode, an agentic coding tool.
-You'll configure OpenCode to use Qwen 3 Coder for code execution while using Claude for planning, giving you a cost-effective setup for AI-assisted development.
+You'll configure OpenCode to use MiniMax M2.7 for coding, Kimi K2.5 for image analysis, and GLM 5 for planning, giving you a cost-effective setup for AI-assisted development.

 Overview